 Please note that regulations and guidelines on telehealth and remote care administration are changing rapidly.
 A lot has changed since the original publication date of this resource, and while we are doing our best to keep it updated as new information emerges, we always recommend confirming all guidance with the original source—whether that be your state or national association, your payers, or CMS.
 This post was last updated May 15, 2020.

 These are unprecedented times—and the rapidly changing healthcare landscape is leaving many rehab therapists feeling lost, adrift, and concerned about their future.
-That’s why earlier this week, our in-house experts, Dr. Heidi Jannenga, PT, DPT, ATC, WebPT Chief Clinical Officer and Co-Founder, John Wallace, PT, MS, WebPT Chief Business Development Officer of Revenue Cycle Management, and Veda Collmer, WebPT In-House Counsel and Compliance Officer, got together to host a webinar about business continuity and telehealth.
-We received hundreds of questions during our Q&A session—too many to answer!—so we answered the most commonly asked questions here.
+That’s why we’ve hosted a series of COVID-19 and telehealth-focused webinars to address the questions and concerns of rehab therapists across the country.
+We’ve called upon Dr. Heidi Jannenga, PT, DPT, ATC, WebPT Chief Clinical Officer and Co-Founder; John Wallace, PT, MS, WebPT Chief Business Development Officer of Revenue Cycle Management; Veda Collmer, WebPT In-House Counsel and Compliance Officer; and Rick Gawenda, PT, CEO and Founder of Gawenda Seminars & Consulting, to share their expertise and help the rehab therapy community better navigate this crisis.
+Throughout the course of this webinar series, we’ve received a couple thousand questions—too many to answer individually!—so we answered the most commonly asked questions here.
 Can’t find the answer you’re looking for?
-Feel free to leave us a comment at the bottom of the page and we’ll do our best to answer it.
+Feel free to leave us a comment at the bottom of the page and we’ll do our best to deliver the information you need.

 - Business Continuity